 Online training participants will have access to a web-based course that will be open from January 9 – January 31.
-Participants will receive training and expert advice on a variety of topics relating to business strategy and operations, as well as how to navigate procurement processes and pitch to corporate buyers.
+Participants will receive training and expert advice on a variety of topics relating to business strategy and operations, as well as how to navigate procurement processes and pitch to member buyers.

 This online training program is part of Bangladesh Investment Climate Fund, funded by the UK Department for International Development, and is focused on export diversification and gender-related activities.
 In addition to virtual training, 40 exceptional growth-oriented women-owned businesses in diverse sectors have been selected to participate in in-person training, to be held in Dhaka in partnership with a number of corporate partners who will share business insights relevant to the training topics.
-This will be complemented by a Forum event in March and networking opportunities between corporate buyers and women-owned businesses to identify potential business contract opportunities.
+This will be complemented by a Forum event in March and networking opportunities between member buyers and women-owned businesses to identify potential business contract opportunities.
 WEConnect International, in collaboration with the local partners, is providing technical support to implement the program in Bangladesh.